New Employee Resources

 In STAR, instructors can email an individual or an entire class from the Detail or Summary Class list inside the Faculty & Advisor tab.

 Instructors can also consider holding classes remotely using Blackboard Collaborate, a real-time video conferencing tool in eCampus.
 Information Technology Services recommends that faculty who are considering using this tool familiarize themselves with it before an urgent need arises.
 Instructors can add files, share applications and use a virtual whiteboard to interact.
 Details are available here.
 The ITS Training team offers periodic training in these tools.
 Check the calendar.

 The DegreeWorks system provides main campus students and their advisors with up-to-date information on progress toward graduation.
 This system is not available on the regional campuses.

-To see the Faculty Handbook and get information about faculty policies, advancement, awards, development workshops and more, visit: http://wvufaculty.wvu.edu/
+The Faculty Handbook has information about policies, advancement, awards, development workshops and more.